addy-dclxvi/blog/content/about.md

 The Return of Sherlock Holmes, His Last Bow, The Case Book of Sherlock Holmes, *etc* *etc*
-- **Albums** Metropolis Part 2: Scenes from a Memory, Octavarium, Train of Thought, Nevermind, Images and Words, Sonic Firetorm, Six Degrees of Inner Turbunlence, Blackwater Park, Black Clouds and Silver Linings, The Black Album, Systematic Chaos, Colors, Kisah Klasik, 7 Des, 507, Sheila on 7 (1999), Bad Bad Bad, Black Market Love, Kuta Rock City, ..And Justice for All, Ten, Californication, Dream Theater (2013), The Hangover Decade, So Long And Thanks for All The Shoes, Ride The Lightning, Ok Computer, Absolution,
+- **Albums** Metropolis Part 2: Scenes from a Memory, Octavarium, Train of Thought, Nevermind, Images And Words, Sonic Firetorm, Six Degrees of Inner Turbunlence, Blackwater Park, Black Clouds And Silver Linings, The Black Album, Systematic Chaos, Colors, Kisah Klasik, 7 Des, 507, Sheila on 7 (1999), Bad Bad Bad, Black Market Love, Kuta Rock City, ..And Justice for All, Ten, Californication, Dream Theater (2013), The Hangover Decade, So Long And Thanks for All The Shoes, Ride The Lightning, Ok Computer, Absolution,